BA (Hons) Theology and Ministry

 - BA (Hons) Theology and Ministry: programme specification pdf, 795.455 KB

-Find out more about this course on one of our virtual open days:
+Find out more about this course at one of our upcoming events:

 The BA Theology has opened my mind to many questions and enhanced my understanding of faith and truth.
 It’s a privilege to be studying in such a beautiful and peaceful part of the world.

 The BA Theology and Ministry course has been an amazing way for me to dig deeper into my faith.
 It's enabled me to learn more about the Christian faith which will be useful as I go into ministry and encounter people who have questions, whilst also letting me form my own opinions.
 The small class sizes allow for meaningful theological discussion.

 The BA Theology degree programme is a fantastic way of learning from God both academically and devotionally.
 I would recommend it to anyone who wants to grow alongside fellow Christians in their understanding of God.

 I am thoroughly enjoying the BA Theology and Ministry course.
 Importantly, there are practical elements in addition to the academic essays.
 It is hard to choose a favourite unit, but I feel a strong connection with mentoring and also with evangelism.
 Old and New Testament exegesis are great too.

 Dr Sandra Brower